hdrummon/HugoHdrummon/content/post/Write-Ups/Basic Penetration Testing 1 Write up.md

 </figcaption>
 </figure>

 As expected there's an exploit for this service.
-Now that i know that there's an exploit.
+Now that I know that there's an exploit.
 I can now find a means of using it.

 <figure>
 <img src="/img/Basic4.png" >